adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 12/12/20

+* NA

+## 11/12/20

+* You can almost always improve any techinque by making it more efficient in runtime and performance and contribute.

 ## 10/12/20

 * NA